Brionconroy/coffee-social-react/README.md

-The first thing you should do when creating a new project is to deploy it as quick as you can to prevent any nasty errors that might be a pain to fix when your project is complete.
-For this project I used Heroku to deploy too.
-I used in React, so the first thing you need to do is to create a React project in you work space and install all the supporting libraries.
-Once everything is installed you should make sure everthing is working with some hello world text.
+The first thing you should do when creating a new project is to deploy it as quickly as you can to prevent any nasty errors that might be a pain to fix when your project is complete.
+For this project I used Heroku to deploy to.
+So the first thing you need to do is to create a React project in your work space and install all the supporting libraries.
+Once everything is installed you should make sure everthing is working with some 'hello world' text.

-Just to make a note of this the database used in the workspace (db.sqlite3) does not work when deployed to Heroku so we need a differnt database when deplying.
+Just to make a note of this, the database used in the workspace (db.sqlite3) does not work when deployed to Heroku so we need a differnt database when deplying.
 I used ElephantSQL database as it was free and works with Heroku.